 Like the DoE’s Sunshot Catalyst program, the Living Progress Challenge generated more than 100 proposals, and 17 teams were selected to turn their app ideas into working prototypes through a Topcoder Appathon.
 After evaluating the 17 solutions, the HPE team invited ten finalists to a live demo day at NewLab in Brooklyn.
 Four of these teams ultimately moved onto the last phase of the program—completing development of production-ready business applications.

 HPE produced the video below to share why the Living Progress Challenge means so much to their organization—and why a crowdsourced innovation program was the only way to execute on so many great ideas at scale.
-Learn more about these finalists’ ideas and see the results of their crowdsourced app design and development on our Living Progress Challenge microsite.

 The Living Progress Challenge is a shining example of how to use crowdsourcing at incredible scale.
 Only with crowdsourcing could HPE generate and build upon so many good business ideas in such a short period of time.
 As a result of the program’s success, planning is now underway for a new wave of the Living Progress Challenge.